awsdocs/amazon-elasticache-docs/doc_source/redis/GettingStarted.ConnectToCacheNode.md

 master.ncit.ameaqx.use1.cache.amazonaws.com:6379
 ```

-Now that you have the endpoint you need, copy it to your clipboard for use in connecting to the cluster in the next step\.

 To further explore how to find your endpoints, see the relevant topics for the engine and cluster type you're running\.
 + [Finding connection endpoints](Endpoints.md)
 + [Finding Endpoints for a Redis \(Cluster Mode Enabled\) Cluster \(Console\)](Endpoints.md#Endpoints.Find.RedisCluster)—You need the cluster's Configuration endpoint\.
 + [Finding Endpoints \(AWS CLI\)](Endpoints.md#Endpoints.Find.CLI)